gurezende/Data_Pipeline_AI/README.md

 ## Data Pipeline

-This part of the project automates the process of fetching, parsing, and loading flight price data into a database.
+This part of the project automates the process of fetching, parsing, and loading flight prices data into a database.
 It utilizes web scraping, HTML parsing, data validation, and database loading.

 ### Purpose